 Your stylist will be wearing PPE

 Masks, visors, gloves and aprons are just some of the new PPE measures being brought into the beauty industry.
-This is especially important during close contact treatments such as brows and lashes where you are face to face for the full treatment.
+This is especially important during close contact treatments such as brows and lash extensions where you are face to face for the full treatment.
 Your stylist may look more like they’re ready to perform an operation than a brow wax, but it’s important for both of your safety.

 You’ll be asked to wear PPE too